gdickison/MockTrialScoresheet/README.md

 # jsformtest
-The goal is to create a basic form using HTML, CSS, JS, and PHP
+The goal is to create a basic form using HTML, CSS, JS, and PHP [UPDATE: + mySQL]